Annual Price Option

 Pay the same rate for natural gas all year

-Nebraska residential natural gas customers can lock-in their 2023-24 natural gas rate by enrolling in the Annual Price Option (APO) program.
-This program provides you the option to choose the security of a fixed natural gas rate rather than a variable rate.
+The Annual Price Option (APO) program provides Nebraska customers the option to choose the security of a fixed natural gas rate rather than a variable rate during a select period.

-To sign up for the APO program, log in to your online account and navigate to your dashboard page.
+If you’ve signed up for this year’s program and would like to see more details, log in to your online account and navigate to your dashboard page.
 If you do not have an online account, you’ll need to create your account first to register.

 How it works